Arthur Luther Whitaker

 Arthur L. Whitaker (July 23, 1921 – October 16, 2007) was an American minister, professor, psychologist, sociologist, writer and World War II army veteran.

-A Baptist minister, Whitaker was the first African-American to graduate from the Harvard Divinity School in (1952), as well as the first African-American to be appointed as an executive minister within the American Baptist Churches USA, a position he held from 1978 to 1983.
+A Baptist minister, Whitaker graduated from the Harvard Divinity School in (1952).
+Whitaker was appointed as an executive minister within the American Baptist Churches USA, a position he held from 1978 to 1983.

 Early life and military service

 Born and raised in Massachusetts, Whitaker was a National Honor Society graduate at Malden High School, where he also participated in marching band, student government and various sports including track and field, where he held the record for the 100m dash for over 50 years.

 After his graduation, Whitaker was drafted into the United States Army on March 5, 1943.
 In the army he was the band leader and first trumpet for the Ninth Cavalry Army band.
 After serving for three years he was honorably discharged as a technical sergeant (January 12, 1946).
 He received four battle stars for tours in Tunisia, Naples, Foggia, Rhineland and Central Europe under General Patton.
 Along with these he was also awarded with the Good Conduct Medal, the Victory Medal and the European African Middle Eastern Theater Campaign Ribbon.